sachin19183/sachin19183.github.io/_posts/golang/2026-04-06-go-visibility-across-packages.md

 excerpt: "Get a real understanding on how to structure your project and organize code effectively & encapsulate your logic"
 ---

-# From “How do I use packages?” to actually understanding Go structure
+# From “How do I use packages?” to actually understanding Go Project layout

 So I was learning Go and I hit this point where I asked: